 - Providing Hoosiers with additional and safer places to shoot

 - Training hunter education students

-Where are funds from?
+Where are the funds from?

-Funding for the Department of Natural Resources Shooting Range grant program comes from the Federal Aid to Wildlife Restoration Program which is commonly called the Pittman Robertson (P-R) Program, and from a federal excise tax on rifles, shotguns, handguns, ammunition and archery equipment.
+Funding for the Department of Natural Resources Shooting Range grant program comes from the Federal Aid to Wildlife Restoration Program which is commonly called the Pittman Robertson (P-R) Program, and from a federal excise tax on rifles, shotguns, handguns, ammunition, and archery equipment.
 Funds are apportioned to state fish and wildlife agencies based on the number of hunting license holders and each state's size in relation to the other states.
 Because of the need for local shooting opportunities in Indiana, the Division of Fish & Wildlife has made some of these funds available to local units of government and not-for-profit corporations for shooting range development.

 How is funding received?

 The project sponsor will not receive a cash grant at the time of project approval.
 Instead, the sponsor must pay the bills and be reimbursed for a maximum of 90% of the expenses incurred for the project according to the terms of the project agreement.

 At the time of the application, the project sponsor must have at least 25% of the total project cost available.
 The local share may include tax levies, bond issues, or force account contributions.
 The donated value of cash, labor, equipment, and materials may also be used.
 Other sources of federal funding may not be used as a local match.

 Who is eligible?